 What is a Pallet Rack Baseplate?

 Pallet Rack baseplates are metal plates that are factory installed at the bottom of the column post.
 They have predrilled holes that accept anchor bolts for securing to the warehouse floor.
 These often vary in size based on the application and the Manufacturer.
-Tip – Baseplates include extra holes in the event during the install process an obstruction in the floor is hit, such as reinforcement.
+Tip – Baseplates include extra holes in the event during the installation process, an obstruction in the floor is hit, such as reinforcement.

 When is a Pallet Rack Baseplate Not Enough?